enasequence/read_docs/prog_07.rst

 Create the Submission XML
 ==========================

-To submit an experiment, a run or any other object(s), you need an accompanying submission XML in a separate file.
+To submit experiments or runs, you need an accompanying submission XML in a separate file.
 Let's call this file `submission.xml`.

 .. code-block:: xml